RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/deploy-cnv.md

-There's also a few custom resources that get defined too, for example the `NodeNetworkState` (`nns` for short) definitions that can be used with the `nmstate-handler` pods to ensure that the NetworkManager state on each node is configured as required, e.g. for defining interfaces/bridges on each of the machines for connectivity for both the physical machine itself and for providing network access for pods (and virtual machines) within OpenShift/Kubernetes:
+There's also a few custom resources that get defined too, for example the `NodeNetworkState` (`nns` for short) which provides a current network configuration of our nodes - this is used to verify whether physical networking configurations have been successfully applied by the `nmstate-handler` pods - ensuring that the NetworkManager state on each node is configured as required, e.g. for defining interfaces/bridges on each of the machines for connectivity for both the physical machine itself and for providing network access for pods (and virtual machines) within OpenShift/Kubernetes:

 ```execute-1
 oc get nns -A